 Lauren’s

 To Be Continued...

 Working in the Detroit community and being able to contribute meaningful design materials to a place I enjoy shopping and working at is a really big deal to me.
-I am so thankful to my managers Trinity, Omar, Abs, and Sam for their continued support and guidance as I expand my portfolio and skills while they give direction and continue to trust me and my work.
+I am so thankful to my managers Trinity and Omar for their continued support and guidance as I expand my portfolio and skills while they give direction and continue to trust me and my work.
 Not everyone is lucky enough to work in one of their target industries straight out of college and be able to apply their skills on a near daily basis in a way that gives me a unique sense of purpose and feeling of moving forward.
-Stay tuned for more updates and even bigger projects as we move towards 2026! -L
+Stay tuned for more updates and even bigger projects! -L

+Lauren’s